ristik-github/design-system-descriptions/Figma MCP documentation/vertical-navigation.md

 4. **Visual Hierarchy**: Leverage indentation to clearly communicate structure
 5. **Single Selection**: Only one item should be selected at a time
 6. **Responsive Behavior**: Consider collapsing to a hamburger menu on smaller screens
-7. **Persistent Container**: The navigation container should remain visible during navigation
+7. **Persistent Container**: The navigation container should remain visible during navigation and fill the available viewport height
-8. **Scrollable Content**: If the navigation list exceeds the viewport height, make it scrollable
+8. **Scrollable Content**: Navigation items within the container scroll when content exceeds the fixed container height

 ### Content Guidelines
 - Navigation labels should be 1-2 words when possible